VHall1/reposit/README.md

 - **Reading CSV files**: For simplicity, the helper function reads the entire CSV file and returns its contents as an array.
 This method is sufficient for the small sample files provided.
   However, for real-world data with hundreds of thousands of rows, alternative approaches like batching or streaming may be necessary to improve performance.

+- **Database Integration (e.g., SQLite)**: For better optimization and scalability, a database like SQLite could be used to dump all the CSV data.
+This would enable the use of more efficient, indexed queries and reduce memory overhead, especially for large datasets.
+SQLite would provide better query optimization for filtering, sorting, and aggregating data compared to working directly with large arrays in memory.
+  This approach would be a good consideration if the dataset grows significantly in the future.